wontoniii/wontoniii.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an Associate Professor (Maître de Conférences) in computer science at [École Normale Supérieure de Lyon](http://ens-lyon.fr)  and I am a member of [LIP](http://www.ens-lyon.fr/LIP/).
+I am an Associate Professor (Maître de Conférences HDR) in computer science at [École Normale Supérieure de Lyon](http://ens-lyon.fr) and I am a member of [LIP](http://www.ens-lyon.fr/LIP/).
 I'm also a Junior fellow of the [Institut universitaire de France](https://www.iufrance.fr) (2025-2030), as well as the co-founder and CTO of [NetMicroscope](https://netmicroscope.com).